YashuDhatrika/LDA_from_scratch/README.txt

-Programming Assignment4:
+Objective:

-The pp4code.py file contains broadly 2 parts, one for each task(Task 1 Gibbs Sampling and Classification).
+The code.py file contains broadly 2 parts, one for each task(Task 1 Gibbs Sampling and Classification).
 In totality the code picks required text and CSV file from the directory of the code file.
-The path isn’t hard coded, but the files need to be placed in code file directory.
+The path isnâ€™t hard coded, but the files need to be placed in code file directory.
 It supports the Python Version 3

 PART 0: Import and Storage of CSV files